 “Procurement has a business obligation to find the best value solution, of course, but l believe it also has a moral obligation to ensure it is sustainable.
 Profit is an essential ingredient and many FMs will go open book to demonstrate the best value solution.
 Procurement must partner with their supply chain to find the sustainable sweet point for both client and FM provider.”

-If you wish to read the full FMJ article, click the link below:
+If you wish to read the full FMJ article, click here.

 In i-FM describes a blueprint for future success when it comes to procurement: